TeamBipartite/bipartite-gemm/README.md

 A single executable, `a2` is generated.
 Simply run this file.

 For debugging and output inspection, `a2` provides a `-p` argument.
-When this argument is provided in addition to a printed output of the input edges, and expected outputs for both dense and CSR.
+When this argument is provided, a printed output of the generated edge list in addition to both expected and actual outputs for both dense and CSR implementations is produced.